Janaki Medical College

+Janaki Medical College and Teaching Hospital is a medical college located near Janakpur in the Dhanusha District of Nepal.

+History

+The college was established in 2003 with an annual intake of 80 students a year to a Bachelor of Medicine and Bachelor of Surgery program.
+In addition to its Bachelor of Medicine and Bachelor of Surgery program, the college also offers nursing courses at an affordable fee structure.
+In 2020, the college created a Post Graduate program in department of Surgery and department of Emergency Medicine.

+Operations

-Janaki Medical College and Teaching Hospital is a medical school located in Ramdaiya-Bhawadi, Chireshwarnath municipality of Dhanusha district.
-The college operates two hospitals: a smaller 150 bedded hospital at Ramdaiya and a bigger 350+ bedded hospital at Bramhapuri, Janakpur, Nepal.
+The college operates two hospitals: a smaller 150 bed hospital in Ramaidaiya Bhawadi and a large 350+ bed hospital at Bramhapuri, Janakpur, Nepal.
 It provides healthcare education in association with Tribhuvan University Institute of Medicine and regulated by Nepal Medical Council.
-It is managed by Ram Janaki Health Foundation which is registered under the Nepalese company act.
-The college with established in 2003 with an annual intake of 80 students a year to a Bachelor of Medicine and Bachelor of Surgery program.
-In addition to its Bachelor of Medicine and Bachelor of Surgery program, the college also offers nursing courses at an affordable fee structure.
-In 2020, Janaki Medical College was awarded with Post Graduate program in department of Surgery and department of Emergency Medicine.
+It is managed by the Ram Janaki Health Foundation which is registered under the Nepalese Companies Act.